n132/Libc-GOT-Hijacking/README.md

 ## glibc > 2.35

-Comparing glibc<=2.34, there is a mitigation implemented but we desgined a method to bypass it and execute arbitrary code by once arbitrary write on Glibc's GOT table.
+Comparing to glibc<=2.35 there is a mitigation implemented, whcih forbiden the methods for old library.
+However, we desgined a method to bypass it and execute arbitrary code by once arbitrary write on Glibc's GOT table.
 This method performs Return Oriented Programming (ROP) attack on Global Offset Table (GOT).

 ![AttackFlow](./Img/AttackFlow.png)